 The injury patterns by industry are largely as expected and consistent with the bivariate results.
-Compared with the reference category of manufacturing, workers in the agriculture industry have a 17.7% higher probability of having an injury claim.
-Injury claim rates are lower than manufacturing in most service industries, such as wholesale trade (-24.8%), retail trade (-38.5%), accommodation & food services (-25.9%), financial & insurance services (-42.4%), information media & telecommunications (-46.7%) and so forth.
+Compared with the reference category of manufacturing, workers in the agriculture industry are 0.177 percentage points more likely to have an injury claim.
+Injury claim rates are lower than manufacturing in most service industries, such as wholesale trade (-0.248 percentage points), retail trade (-0.385 percentage points), accommodation & food services (-0.259 percentage points), financial & insurance services (-0.424 percentage points), information media & telecommunications (-0.467 percentage points) and so forth.
 This is as expected since these tend to be lower risk industries, with a smaller share of workers undertaking physical jobs.
 There is no statistically significant difference in injury claim rates between male workers in the construction industry and those in the manufacturing industry, and the likelihood of having an injury claim is lower for female workers in the construction industry compared with manufacturing industry workers.
-Workers in the mining industry have a 33.2% lower probability of an injury claim than those in manufacturing.
+Workers in the mining industry are 0.332 percentage points less likely to have an injury claim than those in manufacturing.
 Although this seems surprising, it may be because mining is a very capital intensive industry, so perhaps only a relatively small share of workers in this industry are exposed to potentially hazardous situations.
 In fact, there are a very small number of workers in the mining industry in our sample, which suggests some caution in interpreting results for this industry is warranted.
 There is no statistically significant difference between transport, postal & warehousing and manufacturing.
 However, as discussed in Section 4.1 and Section 4.2.3 below, when accidents and injuries do occur in transport, postal & warehousing, they tend to be more severe.

 The sizeable differences in injury claim rates by industry mean that changes in industry structure over time due to future-of-work trends could result in lower injury rates.
 As discussed in Section 2.2.2, there has been a shift of employment from agriculture and manufacturing industries to service industries, such as finance and insurance and professional services.
-If the share of employee-months accounted for by the agricultural industry were to decrease from 4% to 2%, and from 20% to 12% for manufacturing, and the share in ten of the service industries with low claim rates increased by one percentage point each, the overall injury claim rate would decrease from 0.7% to 0.66% (all else equal).13 This is a reasonable (more than 5%) reduction, and are reasonably modest industry employment shifts relative to the large industry structure shifts NZ and other developed countries have experienced in recent decades (see Section 2.2.2).
+If the share of employee-months accounted for by the agricultural industry were to decrease from 4% to 2%, and from 20% to 12% for manufacturing, and the share in ten of the service industries with low claim rates increased by one percentage point each, the overall injury claim rate would decrease from 0.7% to 0.66% (all else equal).
+This is a reasonable (more than 5%) reduction, and are reasonably modest industry employment shifts relative to the large industry structure shifts NZ and other developed countries have experienced in recent decades (see Section 2.2.2).